iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 | Since version | `4.0.0` |

 #### Features
-* Commands: On, Off, Toggle, On with Timed Off
+* **Command Controls**: Includes "On", "Off", "Toggle", and "On with Timed Off" commands.
-* Configure what happens after a power outage (Power On, Power Off, Restore previous state)
+* **Power Outage Configuration**: Configures the state after a power outage (options include "Power On", "Power Off", and "Restore previous state").
+* **Power Reporting**: Reports the power (in Watts)
-* LED mode: always On, always Off, follow device power state
+* **LED Mode**: Configures the LED to be always on, always off, or to follow the device's power state.
-* Report power (W)
-* Health status: online / offline
-* Refresh device state on demand
+* **Health Status**: Indicates the operational status of the device, showing whether it's "online" or "offline".

 #### Pairing Instructions
 1. Find the small reset hole under the device face plate and make sure you have at hand a pin that can fit the reset hole